unoplatform/uno.chefs/doc/navigation/NavigationCodeBehind.md

 ### 2. NavigateDataAsync

 This method navigates to a route that is registered for the specified data type.
-In the root App.xaml.cs, since we defined that the `GenericDialogModel` is registered to a _DialogInfo_ _DataMap_, it will choose the "Dialog" route.
+In the root App.xaml.cs, since we defined that the `GenericDialogModel` is registered to a `DialogInfo` through the `DataMap`, it will choose the "Dialog" route.

 ```csharp
 public static Task<NavigationResponse?> ShowDialog(this INavigator navigator, object sender, DialogInfo dialogInfo, CancellationToken ct)